Russ Chandler

 His first album Last Night In Babylon was described by fRoots magazine as “Masterly”

-He is well known around the folk scenes of East London and Essex.
+Russ Chandler is well known around the Sheffield folk scene having relocated from of East London at the end of the pandemic.

 Hold the Line: Lessons of the Peekskill Riots